justincrosbie/passkeyme-docs/docs/glossary.md

 - **Authentication Ceremony**: Using an existing passkey to sign in

 ### **Relying Party (RP)**
-Your application or website that relies on PasskeyMe for authentication.
-In PasskeyMe context, your app is the relying party.
+Your application or website that relies on Passkeyme for authentication.
+In Passkeyme context, your app is the relying party.

-## 🏗️ PasskeyMe Architecture
+## 🏗️ Passkeyme Architecture

 ### **Inline Components**
 React components that embed authentication directly into your application UI, providing full control over styling and user experience.